-Celia Barquin Arozamena was well on her way to being one of the next big stars in women’s golf.
+Celia Barquin Arozamena was well on her way to being one of the next big stars in women's golf.
 An early-morning round at Coldwater Golf Links seemed to be just another part of the process.
-Then, in what authorities believe was a “random act of violence,” someone ended her life on Monday morning.
+Then, in what authorities believe was a "random act of violence," someone ended her life last September.

 Collin Daniel Richards, a 22-year-old man with no known address, who authorities believe to be homeless, was arrested and has been charged with first-degree murder in the death of Barquin Arozamena, a Puente San Miguel, Spain native and Iowa State University student.
-He will remain in jail on a $5 million, cash-only bond after briefly appearing at the Story County Courthouse in Nevada, Iowa on Tuesday.
+He remained in jail on a $5 million, cash-only bond after briefly appearing at the Story County Courthouse in Nevada, Iowa.

 The body of Barquin Arozamena was found in a pond at the golf course in Ames, Iowa, where Iowa State is located, and just 30 miles north of Des Moines, according to several reports.
 Ames police said in a criminal complaint that she suffered "several stab wounds to the upper torso, head and neck."